You are here

 Saturday, Mar 28

 Spring is a great time to assess woody shrubs for shape, structure and winter damage.
-Arborist Kieran Yaple will demonstrate how to renovate, rejuvenate and shape shrubs and small ornamental trees for structure, health and optimal growth on Sat., March 28...
+On Saturday, March 28, from 9 a.m. to 1 p.m., arborist Kieran Yaple will demonstrate how to renovate, rejuvenate and shape shrubs and small ornamental trees for...

 Pages